mirthAI/GDM-VE/README.md

 ## Datasets
-In the paper, we train and evaluate our model on two image-to-image translation tasks:
+In the paper, we train and evaluate our model on two image-to-image generation tasks:

 * LDCT-and-Projection-data dataset for single-condition image-to-image translation (denoising task).
 * Prostate-MRI-US-Biopsy dataset for multiple-condition image-to-image translation (super-resolution task).